Skip to content

 Timed sample — one balance reading with send/receive provenance.

 A :class:Sample is what the recorder emits into its memory-object stream.
-It pairs a :class:Reading with enough timing to reconstruct the acquisition timeline: monotonic_ns for drift analysis, requested_at / received_at / midpoint_at for wall-clock provenance, and elapsed_s for per-sample latency checks.
+It pairs a :class:Reading with enough timing to reconstruct the acquisition timeline.
+The unified cross-library timestamp contract (see UNIFIED_API_HANDOFF.md §C) requires three canonical fields:

 reading is None when error is populated — the two fields are mutually exclusive.
 Samples with error still carry the timing fields so sinks can log the failed attempts with proper wall-clock provenance.